 COURSES FOR THE PUBLIC

 We offer a range of courses, private tuition and drop-in classes for the general public.
-Our next Mindfulness-Based Stress Reduction (MBSR) course is on Tuesdays from 7:15pm starting in April 2017.
-We also regularly have a Friday night drop-in class for all levels of meditation experience.
+Our next brief Mindfulness-Based Cognitive Therapy (MBCT) course is on Tuesdays from 7:15pm starting in February 2018.
+We also run drop-in classes for all levels of meditation experience.
 If you would prefer to have some one-2-one mindfulness tuition, you can also arrange to have this at a time to suit your schedule, pace and needs.

 THE WISHING WELL